Frankfurt Quasar Monitoring

 Things changed in 2006, when the digital era started at

-Taunus Observatory, where a great deal of observations was carried out.
+the Taunus Observatory.
 With the introduction of a large format CCD-camera more precise measurements became available and the number of photometric results increased.
 In addition, the opportunity of using distant observatories by remote control had great impact on the extent and quality of this observing project.
 The photometric results have been published mainly by the VSNET, the AAVSO, and of course on this website.

 Observatories and telescopes involved